YasaswiS/BooleansCalendar/README.md

 Justification:

-- Finished personal minilab.
+- Finished personal lab.
 - Finished all work outnlined by Scrum Master at the begenning of the week.
-- Couldn't help on deployment or integrating the minilab with the main website so I took off 2 points.
+- Couldn't help on deployment or integrating the lab with the main website so I took off 2 points.

 ------------------------------------------------------------------------------------------------------------